Epifania Maglienti's Ancestors

 ~< Back to Chart >~

-Calogero Sanfilippo was baptized on March 13, 1590, in the St. Vito parish of Sciacca, Agrigento, Sicilia, Italy, the son of Gaspare Sanfilippo and his wife Epifania, whose surname is unknown.
-(Mouse over and click on his Latin baptism record right to enlarge in a new window or tab.)
+Calogero Sanfilippo was baptized on March 13, 1590, in the St. Vito parish of Sciacca, Agrigento, Sicilia, Italy, the son of Gaspare Sanfilippo and his wife Epifania Giametta.
+(Mouse over and click on his Latin baptism record upper right to enlarge in a new window or tab.)

 On September 21st, 22nd, and 29th church banns were read for 23 year-old Calogero to marry 16 year-old Margarita Bivona, who was already a widow.
 She was baptized as an infant as Calogera Margarita on November 10, 1596, in the St. Michele parish of Sciacca, the daughter of Matteo Bivona and his wife Francesca, whose surname is unknown.
-(Mouse over and click on her Latin baptism record right to enlarge in a new window or tab.)
+(Mouse over and click on her Latin baptism record middle right to enlarge in a new window or tab.)

 Thirteen year-old Margarita married her first husband, Vincenzo Giacconi, at the St Vito church in Sciacca on January 10, 1610.
 They had two sons, both baptized in the St. Michele parish as follows — Giovanni was baptized as Joanni on October 2, 1610; and Bernardino, who was baptized on April 4, 1612.
 Vincenzo died and was buried on August 18, 1613, leaving his wife with two very young children.
 Just over a month later on September 30, 1613, Margarita married her second husband ancestor Calogero at Sciacca’s St. Michele church.
-(Mouse over and click on their Latin church marriage record image left to enlarge in a new window or tab.)
+(Mouse over and click on their Latin church marriage record image upper left to enlarge in a new window or tab.)

 Calogero Sanfilippo died and was buried in the St. Vito church cemetery on June 20, 1621, less than a month after his last child was born, leaving Margarita once again with several young children.
 (Mouse over and click on his Latin church burial record image lower right to enlarge in a new window or tab.)
-His St. Michele burial record lists hm as Calogerus SanFilippus, 25 years old, but he was actually 31.
-It is not known if Margarita married for the third time or when she died.
-Unfortunately, at this time, nothing else is known about them.
+His St. Michele burial record lists him as Calogerus SanFilippus, 25 years old, but he was actually 31.

 ~<^>~